 Most compressed air is sold along with a short piece of tubing.
 Insert this into the nozzle before you start, to help direct the air more easily.

-When cleaning a smoke detector, hold the canned air as upright as possible.
+When cleaning a smoke detector with compressed air, hold the canned air as upright as possible.
 Bend the tube to direct a jet of air into the smoke chamber of the detector.
 Give it a good blast from several directions, which will remove the majority of dust particles from the unit.

 If a detector goes into alarm, enter the keypad “disarm” code or sequence to silence the siren.
 On most systems, this will still leave the detector latched in the alarm condition, which is fine for now.
 The System Sensor smoke detector shown here has a solid red LED, indicating an alarm condition.